Your Cycle With Seeds

 1 tbsp coconut oil

-Grind the seeds first and then mix with wet ingredients.
-Form 14 balls and enjoy one every day of your luteal phase regardless of your menstrual irregularities.
-Store in fridge or freezer.
+Grind the seeds first, then combine with the wet ingredients.
+Roll into 14 balls and enjoy one daily through your luteal phase.

 Hormonal Yoga Therapy (HYT)